erikoest/gamlenorge/README.md

 ### observer

 Coordinate of the observer.
-EU89 UTM33 coordinates must be used, the format is N&lt;northing&gt;>E&lt;easting&gt;.
+Some location names are accepted.
+Otherwise, EU89 UTM33 coordinates must be used, the format is N&lt;northing&gt;>E&lt;easting&gt;.
 The observer height is the terrain level plus observer_height_offset.
+Defaults to 'Nordre Trolltind'.

 ### target

 Coordinate of the target.
-EU89 UTM33 coordinates must be used, the format is N&lt;northing&gt;E&lt;easting&gt;.
+Some location names are accepted.
+Otherwise, EU89 UTM33 coordinates must be used, the format is N&lt;northing&gt;E&lt;easting&gt;.
 The target height is the terrain level plus target_height_offset.
+Defaults to 'Store Vengetind'.

 ### observer_height_offset